ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/object-processing.md

 your program and its test suite.
 You can also use the command `poetry run task black` to confirm that your source code adheres to the industry-standard format defined by the `black` tool.
-If it does not adhere to the standard then you can run the command `poetry run black objectprocessor tests` and it will automatically reformat the source code.
+If it does not adhere to the standard then you can run the command `poetry run black objectprocessor` and it will automatically reformat the source code.
 Along with running tasks like `poetry run task lint`, you can leverage the relevant instructions in the [technical skills](/proactive-skills/introduction-proactive-skills/) to enter into a Docker container and run the command `gradle grade` to check your work.
 If `gradle grade` shows that all checks pass, you will know that you made progress towards correctly implementing and writing about `objectprocessor`.

-This project comes with other tasks that you can run once you have used Poetry to install all of the dependencies.
-For instance, if you find that your Python source code is not in adherence with the required formatting rules, you can run `poetry run task black` to automatically return it to the correct format!
-You can also run commands like `poetry run task mypy` to check the program's use of data types and `poetry run task pylint` to ensure that your source code adheres to other established programming conventions.
-You can use these built-in tasks to understand and improve your code's quality!

 ???+ note